wearemd/static-site-starter/README.md

 ## Folders
 * Templates are written in [Jade](http://jade-lang.com)
   * Located in `templates/`
+  * A converter HTML to Jade is available on: [http://html2jade.aaron-powell.com](http://html2jade.aaron-powell.com/)
 * Stylesheets are written in Sass
   * Located in `sass/`